If you asked 10 people what question causes them the most anxiety, you could get 10 very different responses, possible including:

 - Beach Bag – Almost every street market you find in your travels will have an inexpensive souvenir bag for purchase.
 They can be really nice and a great souvenir anyway.
 The added bonus of getting this on your trip is that it gives you a way to carry home any of your other purchases.

 A final tip: check in with your tour operators in advance of your trip.
 If you are traveling with a group or have any tours you know you already are going to do, take a look at the company website or contact them in advance to see if there are recommended (or mandatory) items to bring.
 For example, a flashlight could be critical or you may want to bring special footwear with you.
 My mini flashlight has been indispensable (countless dark paths exist even in the safest of areas and electricity can be finicky in rural areas) and a pair of water sandals (my favorites are by Keen) can save your favorite shoes from getting wet and at the same time, save your feet from cuts and blisters if you are hiking through damp areas.
-You can also check out my list of packing essentials for suggestions.
+You can also check out my list of favorites for suggestions.